DrFairy/yii2-ARImages/README.md

 	<?
 Yii::setAlias('<ROOT_ALIAS_NAME>', '<content directory route>'); ?>
 ```

-* (no need of this in case of base yii application template) Set the asset for content directory link in every application, except the main one (it my be set for main too, but not used neither while saving images, nor showing images fool path).
+* (no need of this in case of base yii application template) Set the asset for content directory link in every application, except the main one (it may be set for main too, but not used neither while saving images, nor while showing images fool path).
 You may set this once in common config.

 ```
 	<?php